niklasmh/ntnu/TTM4100 - Kommunikasjon - Tjenester og nett/README.md

     NV-------UDP-----+. . . . . +---NETₙ
     RTP-------+ . . . . . . . . .
     </pre>
+  - Based on datagram and "best effort" service.
+  - Makes it possible to connect a wide range of technologies.
+    - Homogenous internetwork.
+  - **Everything over IP**
+    - Higher layer transport protocols such as TCP and UDP are applied above IP in the end systems.
+  - **IP Everywhere**
+    - No reqirements un underlying networks - the protocol can run everywhere.
 - ICMP
   - Error reporting.
 E.g. TTL timeout.
   - Router "signaling".